Last updated: February 3rd, 2020

 If you’re visiting this part of the world, there’s a good chance you’ve already heard about Lake Louise.
 It’s one of the most famous sites in all of Canada and is the last place you’d visit before embarking on the Icefields Parkway towards Jasper.
-The lake itself sits in front of the Fairmont hotel and has gorgeous mountain and glacier views above the turquoise-colored lake.
+The lake itself sits in front of the Fairmont hotel and has gorgeous mountain and glacier views above the turquoise-coloured lake.
 Even if you stop just to take a look, it’s worth the effort.
 If you have more time, consider going on a hike or renting a canoe to go for a paddle.
 In addition, if you visit the nearby Lake Louise Ski Resort, you can go skiing in the winter or take a summer tour on the gondola to see amazing views and perhaps a Grizzly bear.

 Bow Summit/Peyto Lake

 (Located 100km from Banff and 188km from Jasper)